Periodic homogenization with an interface: The multi-dimensional case: Computation of the transmissivity coefficient

-\begin{proof} The intuitive idea behind the proof of Proposition~\ref{prop:convpi} is that if the process goes all the way back to the interface then, by the time it reaches again the plane $\{x_1 = k\}$, its hitting distribution depends only very little on its behaviour near the interface.
-In order to formalise this, let us introduce the Markov transition kernel $Q_+$ from $\T^{d-1}$ to $\T^{d-1}$ which is such that $Q_+(x,\cdot\,)$ is the hitting distribution of the plane $\{1\}\times \T^{d-1}$ for the process $X_+$ started at $(0,x)$.
-Similarly, we denote by $Q^{\ell,k}(x,\cdot\,)$ the hitting distribution of the plane $\{k\}\times \T^{d-1}$ for the process $X$ started at $(\ell,x)$.
+It follows from the same calculation as in Lemma \ref{lemgam} that the probability that $X$ reaches the interface $\I_\eta$ before time $\phi_1^{(k)}$ when started on the hyperplane $\{x_1 = k\} $ is bounded from above by $\CO(1/k)$.
+This yields the ``trivial'' bound $\eps_k \le\CO(1/k)$, which unfortunately is not even summable.
+However, a more refined analysis allows to obtain Proposition \ref{prop:convpi} below, thus concluding the proof. \end{pf*} \begin{proposition} There exists a constant $\rho\in(0,1)$ such that $\eps_k \le\CO (\rho^k)$. \end{proposition} \begin{pf} The intuitive idea behind the proof of Proposition \ref{prop:convpi} is that if the process goes all the way back to the interface then, by the time it reaches again the plane $\{ x_1 = k\}$, its hitting distribution depends only very little on its behavior near the interface.
+In order to formalize this, let us introduce the Markov transition kernel $Q_+$ from $\T^{d-1}$ to $\T^{d-1}$ which is such that $Q_+(x,\cdot)$ is the hitting distribution of the plane $\{1\}\times\T^{d-1}$ for the process $X_+$ started at $(0,x)$.
+Similarly, we denote by $Q^{\ell,k}(x,\cdot)$ the hitting distribution of the plane $\{k\}\times\T^{d-1}$ for the process $X$ started at $(\ell,x)$.